Sree Kerala Varma College

 Sree Kerala Varma College is a government-aided college located in Kanattukara, Thrissur, Kerala, India.
-Founded in August 1947, the college was founded by Aikya Keralam Thampuran, the Maharaja of the Kingdom of Cochin.
-The college is currently managed by the Cochin Devaswom Board and is affiliated with the University of Calicut.
+The college was established in August 1947 by Aikya Keralam Thampuran.
+As of 2025, the college is managed by the Cochin Devaswom Board and is affiliated with the University of Calicut.

 History

-According to the college’s official history, a committee of citizens in Thrissur, including Cheloor Mana Itti Ravi Namboodiri (a member of the first Legislative Assembly of the Kingdom of Cochin), proposed the establishment of a new college to the Maharaja of Cochin, Aikya Keralam Thampuran.
-The Maharaja approved the proposal, granted the use of Merry Lodge Palace and agreed to name the institution Sree Kerala Varma College.
+The establishment of a new college in Thrissur was proposed to the Maharaja of Cochin Aikya Keralam Thampuran, by a committee of citizens, including Cheloor Mana Itti Ravi Namboodiri.
+The Maharaja approved the proposal, granted permission for the use of Merry Lodge Palace, and agreed to name the institution Sree Kerala Varma College.

-According to the college website, records Maharaja also extended financial assistance, including a grant of ₹1 lakh and a loan of ₹4 lakhs for capital expenditure, as well as 250 candies of timber for construction.
+The Maharaja extended a grant of ₹100,000 to the college and a loan of ₹400,000 for capital expenditure, along with 250 cubic feet of timber for construction.
 The college opened on 11 August 1947; the first student admitted was V. K. Malathy, who later joined the English Department faculty, and Kavithilakan Prof. P. Sankaran Nambiar served as the institution's first principal.

 Initially, the college offered Intermediate and B.A.
-Junior courses; in 1948, B.Com. and B.A.
+Junior courses.
+In 1948, B.Com. and B.A.
 (Music) were introduced, with the music course noted as the first of its kind in Kerala before being discontinued in 1952–53.
 Science courses began in 1953–54, and in 1965 the college introduced two postgraduate programmes: M.A. in English and M.A. in Economics.

-Sree Kerala Varma College is managed by the Cochin Devaswom Board and is affiliated with the University of Calicut; the campus is approximately 3 kilometres from the centre of Thrissur.

 Academics

 Departments

 Sree Kerala Varma College offers undergraduate (UG), postgraduate (PG), and research programs across various disciplines.

-The departments include Botany (UG), Chemistry (UG, PG), Computer Applications (UG), Commerce (UG, PG), Economics (UG, PG), English (UG, PG, Research), Hindi (UG), History (UG), Malayalam (UG, PG, Research), Mathematics (UG, PG), Philosophy (UG), Physical Education, Physics (UG, PG, Research), Political Science (UG, PG, Research), Sanskrit (UG, PG), Statistics (UG), and Zoology (UG, PG).